 This is the last thing I should be doing now!
-The list of things to do and prepare before the movers arrive tomorrow is endless!
+The list of things to do and prepare before the Expert Full Service Local Movers arrive tomorrow is endless!
 Yet, like I’ve done so many times in the last year, I feel practically paralyzed to move out of this spot on my comfy couch, in a sunroom that offers a partial view of the Hudson River.
 I don’t want to go.
 Neither do my adult kids.
 So despite signing a lease on a very nice new apartment and with the closing of our house looming, we drag our feet on things that need to be done and we tell ourselves it’s the oven-hot heat of late August causing our lethargy.

 It struck me this morning as I came down the back steps (our house is 120 years old and has “back” steps – used by long-ago servants – as well as a formal staircase in the front) that this was one of the very last mornings I would come downstairs and be greeted by a view of the Hudson at the end of an “alley” of houses on either side.
 Some mornings there were tugboats slowly pushing barges close to the banks.
 Or maybe a little sail boat, and I wondered who was lucky enough to spend the day sailing!
 Some mornings the sun was glistening and sparkling on the water.
 Or the river’s beauty was enlivened by the gorgeous autumn colors on the Palisades.
 Some mornings, you couldn’t see the river at all through an opaque veil of fog.
 And when it snowed…Oh, when it snowed – how beautiful it was!